- Flipper International School’s expectations

 - Lunch boxes and water bottles should be in a plastic container and tightly secured for no spill.

 - Lunch boxes and water bottles should be kept clean and clearly marked with child’s name.

 - Children are encouraged to drink plenty of water through the day to avoid dehydration.

-- DO NOT SEND – Peanut or food containing peanut product for snack or lunch.
+- Peanut or food containing peanut product is not allowed at school.

 - Sweets, other sweet foods, chewing gum and fizzy drinks should not be brought into school.

 - Students are not allowed to share food and drink at school except on special occasions.